Call For A FREE Consultation

 • Other “incidental” damages the owner incurred as a result of the defective vehicle, such as repair, towing, and rental costs.

-• Consequential damages like insurance and all DMV charges – complicated issue a qualified lemon law attorney can help one sort out.
+• Consequential damages, like insurance and all DMV charges, are complicated issues that a qualified lemon law attorney can help one sort out.

 MILEAGE OFFSET

-The Act allows a manufacturer to deduct the value of the “trouble-free miles” from the refund by determining what the mileage was at the time the vehicle was first return for repair of whichever defect is forcing the refund.
+The Act allows a manufacturer to deduct the value of the “trouble-free miles” from the refund by determining the mileage at the time the vehicle was first returned for repair of whichever defect is forcing the refund.

-That mileage is plugged into a formula provided by the Act and this amount is subtracted from one’s refund.
-If your troubles started early, the deduction is minimal.
+That mileage is plugged into a formula provided by the Act, and this amount is subtracted from one’s refund.
+If your troubles start early, the deduction is minimal.
 If it started later in the life of the vehicle, the deduction could be large.

 HOW CAN I INVOKE MY RIGHTS FROM THE SONG-BEVERLY CONSUMER WARRANTY ACT?